jweygandt/ofd-wearos-digital-watchface/README.md

 faces, but they don't!
 So I'm also doing some complications myself.
 You can look at HonestHeartRate.
 Their calendar complication works differently in their watch faces as well!!

-As to editing - That seems more complex than it should.
-For a while I was using the phone app, and it worked, then suddenly most of the complications disappeared, even for Samsung's watchfaces!
+As to editing complications: For a while I was using the phone app, and it worked, then suddenly most of the complications disappeared, even for Samsung's watchfaces!
 So I have buttons.
 It's functional, that's about all that can be said.
+After several weeks, they appear to be back on the phone.

 I tried https://github.com/google/where-am-i and realized that locations don't update very reliabily.
 Tested on Galaxy Watch 5.
 Perhaps some power/permission management for complications, likely througly undocumented (if not I'd like to read about it).
-I have seen that location works fine, if Priority is set correctly (e.g. LocationRequest.PRIORITY_HIGH_ACCURACY), if it is run in the process of the WatchFace.
+I have seen that location works fine, if it is run in the process of the WatchFace, provided Priority is set correctly (e.g.
+LocationRequest.PRIORITY_HIGH_ACCURACY).
 Unfortunately that means the complications cannot be standalone.

-Included are Sunrise/Sunset and 2 different AQI methods.
-I'm currently using OpenWeatherAQI.
-There is a weather complication based on OpenWeather that uses location all the time, but does not report to 3rd parties.
-A tap will bring up extended forecast, still working on that.
-There is also some long text complications for testing.

-Also I decided to have some fun with rendering the range complications, by providing some URL like parameters, see the AQI complications.
-Working on pulling these parameters out into first class VirtualComplication arguments of sorts.
+Complications included:
+* Sunrise/Sunset
+* VirtualComplicationPlayPause
+* PurpleAQI
+* OpenWeatherAQI (seems to not agree with other sources)
+* OpenWeather
+* Less used now: Where LocationTest, ComplicationStatus

+Activities
+* OpenWeatherAQIActivity (touch on OpenWeatherAQI)
+* OpenWeaterActivity (touch on OpenWeather)
+* Less used: WhereAmI

 Thanks to: